Lottie Moon: Early years in China (1873–1885)

-Lottie waged a slow but relentless campaign to give women missionaries the freedom to minister and have an equal voice in mission proceedings.
+Moon waged a slow but relentless campaign to give women missionaries the freedom to minister and have an equal voice in mission proceedings.
 A prolific writer, she corresponded frequently with H. A. Tupper, head of the Southern Baptist Foreign Mission Board, informing him of the realities of mission work and the desperate need for more workers—both women and men.

 Expanded work (1885–1894)

-In 1885, at the age of 45, Moon gave up teaching and moved into the interior to evangelize full-time in the areas of P'ingtu and Hwangshien.
+In 1885, at age 45, Moon gave up teaching and moved into the interior to evangelize full-time in the areas of P'ingtu and Hwangshien.
 Her converts numbered in the hundreds.
-Continuing a prolific writing campaign, Moon's letters and articles poignantly described the life of a missionary and pleaded the "desperate need" for more missionaries, which the poorly funded board could not provide.
+Continuing a prolific writing campaign, Moon's letters and articles poignantly describe the life of a missionary and plead the "desperate need" for more missionaries, which the poorly funded board could not provide.
 She encouraged Southern Baptist women to organize mission societies in the local churches to help support additional missionary candidates, and to consider coming themselves.
 Many of her letters appeared as articles in denominational publications.
-Then, in 1887, Moon wrote to the Foreign Mission Journal and proposed that the week before Christmas be established as a time of giving to foreign missions.
+In 1887 Moon wrote to the Foreign Mission Journal and proposed that the week before Christmas be established as a time of giving to foreign missions.
 Catching her vision, Southern Baptist women organized local Women's Missionary Societies and even Sunbeam Bands for children to promote missions and collect funds to support missions.
 Moon was instrumental in the founding of The Woman's Missionary Union, an auxiliary to the Southern Baptist Convention, in 1888.
 The first "Christmas offering for missions" in 1888 collected over $3,315, enough to send three new missionaries to China.

-In 1892, Moon took a much needed furlough in the US, and did so again in 1902.
+In 1892 Moon took a much needed furlough in the US and again in 1902.
 She was very concerned that her fellow missionaries were burning out from lack of rest and renewal and going to early graves.
 The mindset back home was "go to the mission field, die on the mission field."
 Many never expected to see their friends and families again.
-Moon argued that regular furloughs every ten years would extend the lives and effectiveness of seasoned missionaries.
+Moon argued that regular furloughs every 10 years would extend the lives and effectiveness of seasoned missionaries.